Jessa Khan

 Jessamine Jada Khan (born 8 October 2001), often shortened as Jessa Khan (ខាន់ ចេសា /km/), is an American-born Cambodian jiu-jitsu athlete.
 She is the 2023 IBJJF World Champion.

 Career

 Khan represented Cambodia at the 2018 Asian Games and claimed a gold medal in the women's 49kg ne-waza event.
 This was also the first gold medal to be received by Cambodia which happened to be unexpected in the sport of ju-jitsu during the 2018 Asian Games.
 Khan is a second Gold Medal Cambodia's Asian Games history after Taekwondo Gold 2014.
 She is a daughter of a Mexican American mother with Cambodian American father.
 She began jiu-jitsu training at age 12.

 On October 6, 2020, Khan was awarded her black belt in Brazilian Jiu-Jitsu by her coaches, the Mendes brothers, just two days before her nineteenth birthday.

 Personal life

-Khan was born in Texas and resides in Southern California.
+Khan was born in Texas and resides in Southern California with her husband, fellow Art of Jiu Jitsu blackbelt Zach Kaina.